Captain E.J. Smith - R.M.S. 'Olympic' and Two Collisions

 At 45,324 gross register tons, 882ft 9 inches in length and 9 decks tall, the largest ship in the world, attracted great attention, with the White Star Line timing the start of her first voyage to coincide with the launch of her sister ship Titanic.

 But as the ship was docking at Pier 59 in New York harbour on the 21st of June 1911, one of twelve tugs assisting was caught in the backwash of the Olympic, spun around and collided with the larger ship and was momentarily trapped.
-However this was a minor incident compared to later in the year.
+Blame was later apportioned entirely to the tug in subsequent court hearings, not to mention that the Olympic was under a harbour pilot at the time.

 The Hawke Collision

-However, the incident turned into a financial disaster for the White Star Line, as the voyage to New York had to be abandoned and the Olympic taken to Belfast for repairs, which took a good six weeks and also slightly delayed the construction of Titanic.
+However, the incident was problematic for the White Star Line, as the voyage to New York had to be abandoned and the Olympic taken to Belfast for repairs, which took a good six weeks and also slightly delayed the construction of Titanic.

 Photographs and Film Shot on the Olympic